 The Curbside Organics Program will launch city-wide in Spring 2023.
 Green carts will be provided to 34,500 single-family homes and 7,500 multi-family residences (apartments/condos).
 Like many other municipalities, in order to plan and operate the program efficiently, it needs to be universally implemented across the entire community.
 Therefore there is no option to opt out of the Curbside Organics Program.

-Residential curbside organics collection will include a weekly collection of green carts during the summer (April 1 – October 31) and a bi-weekly collection of green carts during the winter (November 1 – March 31).
+Residential curbside organics collection will include a weekly collection of green carts during the summer (mid-April – October) and a bi-weekly collection of green carts during the winter (November – mid-April).
 This seasonal approach considers the seasonal variation of yard waste material and addresses the potential odour and “yuck factor” issues that others have observed during the warm season.

 Garbage and recycling collection will remain on an alternating bi-weekly schedule throughout the year.

 All materials will be received at the Waste & Recycling Centre and processing will occur at the compost facility.
-Design and construction of the compost facility will start in 2022 and will be operational in the spring of 2023.
+Design and construction of the compost facility is underway and will be operational in the spring of 2023.

 PHASE 1 OF CURBSIDE ORGANICS

-Approximately 1,900 households across the city will receive their green carts starting April 27, 2022 as part of Phase 1 of the Curbside Organics program.
-Those who have been selected to participate in Phase 1 will have received a letter at the beginning of March from the City’s Waste and Recycling department.
+Approximately 1,900 households across the city received green carts starting on April 27, 2022 as part of Phase 1 of the Curbside Organics program.
 Those areas included in Phase 1 are spread across three areas on both the north and west sides of the city:

 - Areas of Varsity Village